 Can't find the answer to your question within the FAQs below?
 Call the Office of Student Affairs at 703-993-1901 or email us at firstname.lastname@example.org.

-Currently enrolled undergraduate students are advised in the Office of Student Affairs, College of Health and Human Services.
+Currently enrolled undergraduate students are advised in the Office of Student Affairs, College of Public Health.
 Undergraduate students are not assigned academic advisors.
 Students may meet with any preferred academic advisor.
 Visit our academic advising page to learn more about scheduling an appointment.

-Currently enrolled graduate students in the College of Health and Human Services are assigned faculty advisors by program, either alphabetically by last name or by program concentration.
+Currently enrolled graduate students in the College of Public Health are assigned faculty advisors by program, either alphabetically by last name or by program concentration.
 Visit our academic advising page to identify and contact the administrative coordinator.

 Walk-in hours for current Mason students: Beginning Fall 2022, walk-in hours for current Mason students will be on Wednesdays from 9:00 a.m. to 12:00pm, in Peterson Family Health Sciences Hall, Suite 1000.
 Students who come for advising during walk-in hours are seen on a first-come, first-serve basis; therefore, students may have to wait for an advisor to become available.
 Please arrive at least 30 minutes prior to the end of the walk-in time period in order to be seen by an advisor.